 England: Teach in the UK at Harlaxton College

 Harlaxton College is two things: a self-contained study abroad campus of the University of Evansville and a 100-room Victorian manor in the English Midlands.
 Approximately 180 undergraduate college students, sophomore through seniors, attend each semester.
 Harlaxton College of the University of Evansville is a partner EIU study abroad program.
 In addition to offering a substantial discount to each EIU student who enrolls in this study abroad program, Harlaxton also reserves space for an EIU faculty member to recruit students for the program and to teach in the program for a semester.
 The teaching portion includes free room and board in the Harlaxton Manor.
 The deadline for AY15-16 is March 15, 2014.
 Please note, you and/or your department are responsible for all expenses.
 It is important that you, your department chair, and your college dean understand this before filling out the application form.
 Information and application materials can be found by using the links below:

-One month faculty exchange opportunities with the University of Winchester.
+One month faculty exchange opportunities with Sogang University.
+Must have some knowledge within Asian studies.
+The Korean Studies Department will cover the costs of airfare, housing, and a stipend.
 Contact Evan Lohmann (firstname.lastname@example.org), Study Abroad Coordinator, for more information.

 Outside Faculty Exchange Possibilities

 International Professor Exchange (IPE)

 Individuals can list their professional areas of competence and indicate the kind of international exchange they desire: teaching and/or research, for example, short or long duration from, say, ten days to a year, preferred dates, location etc. These listings allow academic professionals to find interested counterparts in other countries, and to initiate an exchange.